yogesh-hack/techbooklibrary/README.md

 # 📚 TechBookLibrary

-**TechBookLibrary** is a modern ASP.NET Core MVC Bookstore application that allows users to **browse, read, and download books online**.
+**TechBookLibrary** is a modern ASP.NET Core MVC Bookstore application that allows users to **browse, Add, read books online**.
 It features file uploads, form validation, and a clean UI for managing books.
 ## Demo